jasminemathieu/LAMP-Stack/README.md

 ## Introduction

-This project covers the installation and configuration process of LAMP stack collection process.
+This project covers the installation and configuration of a LAMP stack collection process.
 This LAMP stack is comprised of four programs - Linux, Apache, MySQL and PHP, used to create and deploy a functional database application.

 ### Components used to complete this project: